-The site subsurface was explored through the utilization of three (3) 24-channel refraction seismic survey lines, denoted on the Site Plan in Section II of this report.
-The seismic survey lines involved the retrieval of data in two separate directions (forward and reverse).
-As such, six (6) refraction seismic surveys were conducted at the site.
-The lengths of the seismic survey lines were 72.0 feet, thereby allowing an examination of the subsurface to a depth of 28.0 feet below the existing site grade.
+The site's subsurface was explored through the utilization of seven (7) 24-channel refraction seismic survey lines, denoted on the Site Plan in Section II of this report.
+Each seismic survey line involved the retrieval of data in two separate directions (forward and reverse).
+As such, fourteen (14) refraction seismic surveys were conducted at the site.
+The length of the seismic surveys was 48.0 and 72.0 feet, thereby allowing an examination of the subsurface to a depth of 19.0 and 28.0 feet below the existing site grade, respectively.

 Information pertaining to the subsurface profile was obtained through analysis of seismic refraction data and geological observations of the site.
 Seismic wave velocities, representative of the various strata, are listed in Section I of this report.
 Note: Changes in the calculated velocity indicate strata breaks or distinct changes within the same stratum.
 The important concept to remember with this method is that it is predominantly effective where velocities increase from layer to layer, moving downward from the surface.
 Analytical methods are used by this firm for determining the depth to the various layers, even in the most complex multi-layer situations.
-However, when a more dense harder soil or rock layer overlies a weaker or less dense soil or rock layer, the weaker or less dense layer is masked and not detected by the seismograph.
+However, when a denser harder soil or rock layer overlies a weaker or less dense soil or rock layer, the weaker or less dense layer is masked and not detected by the seismograph.
 Thus, the Cross Sections presented herein may not reveal a possible weaker underlying layer, within or below the depicted layers.
 If a weaker layer is encountered during the excavation efforts, this office should be contacted immediately for further recommendations.

 Generally, the depth of a seismic survey investigation is approximately equal to one-third the length of the survey.
 For example, if it is desired to examine the substrata to a depth of 20.0 feet, the survey should extend a distance of 60.0 feet.
 However, seismic survey exploration depths, as mentioned above and depicted on the Cross Sections presented herein, are calculated by using a computer program (Seislmager 2D) that generates cross sections of the subsurface geology at each seismic survey location.
 Further, total exploration depths, as stated above, of the seismic survey study may vary from one survey line to the next.
-Furthermore, the calculated depths are dependent on the program's ability to interpret the subsurface layering, and are based primarily on the penetration and refraction of the seismic wave into and through the subsurface stratum.
-Thus, the actual seismic survey exploration depth was 28.0 feet below the existing grade, regardless of the length of the survey lines.
+Furthermore, the calculated depths are dependent on the program's ability to interpret the subsurface layering and are based primarily on the penetration and refraction of the seismic wave into and through the subsurface stratum.
+Thus, the actual seismic survey exploration depths were 19.0 to 28.0 feet below the existing grade, regardless of the length of the survey lines.